 *Always save any open files and fully test your assignments before exporting.
 The export process can be very time consuming on some machines, and you can avoid a lot of wasted time by finding bugs in the editor instead of finding them after export.

-Select WebGL from the Platform list and click "Switch Platform".
-You may have to wait for Unity to recompile all assets to a format that is compatible with WebGL.
+Back in the Build Profiles window, select your Web build configuration and click the Switch Profile button.
+You may have to wait for Unity to recompile your project to a format that is compatible with WebGL.

-With your platform switched to WebGL, the Switch button has been replaced by "Build".
+With your platform switched to WebGL, the Switch button has been replaced by Build.
 Click this Build button and select a folder to output your game.

 WebGL projects export as a folder of web content including an html page and various web assets.
 It will not export as a single self-contained file (such as an exe).
 The entire exported folder is necessary for running your game.